djplaner/memex/sense/Paper Ideas/Published/gathers-weavers-augmenters.md

 Show the three tasks (or a subset) and ask get people to vote on which is more usable

+But perhaps at the end of this section (or the end of the talk) get them thinking about which of these is more usable for different roles/positions in a university?
+HC's Idea
+> the different roles as it determines different perspectives of usability W2C/QA less important to some but crucial for others... but if we appended Accessibility to either of them then all of a sudden it would jump in usability as it interacts with more roles (Deans telling others how great they are at solving a wicked problem), In that example without the unimportant assemblages can't have the important ones

 #### How we did it?